eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 capabilities of the Wallet Unit as a part of a local QSCD, or a remote QSCD managed by a QTSP.
 See [Topic 16] and [Topic 37].

-### 2.5 The role of use cases in the development of the Architecture Reference Framework
+### 2.5 The role of use cases in the development of the Architecture and Reference Framework

-The development of the Architecture Reference Framework (ARF) is strategically driven by real-world use cases, ensuring that the User experience, value proposition, and requirements of the EUDI Wallet ecosystem are effectively addressed.
+The development of the Architecture and Reference Framework (ARF) is strategically driven by real-world use cases, ensuring that the User experience, value proposition, and requirements of the EUDI Wallet ecosystem are effectively addressed.
 To achieve this, the European Digital Identity